wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ### AWS Dashboards

-If you set up an [Amazon Web Services integration](integrations.html), Tanzu Observability by Wavefront installs AWS overview dashboards Summary, Pricing, and Billing and the AWS service-specific dashboards: EC2, ECS, ELB, DynamoDB, Lambda, Redshift, and so on.
+If you set up an [Amazon Web Services integration](integrations.html), Tanzu Observability installs AWS overview dashboards Summary, Pricing, and Billing and the AWS service-specific dashboards: EC2, ECS, ELB, DynamoDB, Lambda, Redshift, and so on.
 All AWS dashboards have a tag `~integration.aws.<service>`.
 For example: `~integration.aws.ec2`, `~integration.aws.lambda`, etc.

 {% include shared/system_dashboard.html %}

-## Giving Tanzu Observability by Wavefront Access to Your AWS Account
+## Giving Tanzu Observability Access to Your AWS Account

 Data flows from AWS only if the account has the required access.
 You have several options: